 Mankato State University- Bachelors of Arts, History & Philosophy

-Danielle Cotter, MA LAMFT, Mental Health Practitioner
+Danielle Cotter, MA LMFT, Therapist & Maternal Mental Health Director

 We all carry a life story that wants to be expressed and genuinely heard.
 Danielle is passionate about creating a safe space for clients to tell their story in a judgement free zone.
 Danielle helps her clients gain access to the meaning of their life story, to problem solve what is no longer working in their life, and develop a path moving forward that is rooted in the personal strengths and values of each client and family.
 She is committed to providing respectful, authentic, and creative therapeutic services to every client she supports.

 Danielle’s choice to become a therapist was inspired by her own life journey and family system.
 This is the work she feels she is meant to do.
 Danielle finds great joy and meaning in helping clients gain insight and awareness, access their innate strengths and resources, and develop the skills and confidence to create a more fulfilling and balanced life.

 Danielle works with a wide variety of clients ranging in ages and backgrounds.
 She sees individuals, couples, and families and has extensive experience in facilitating therapeutic groups.
 She has experience with mood disorders, trauma, struggles with body image and relationship to food and eating, maternal mental health, family transitions, relationships, as well as diminished sense of well-being or life purpose.
 Danielle is currently working with the in-home therapy team, as well as seeing outpatient clients in the Ellie office.